 Pursuant to the provisions of the Companies Act, 2013, a separate exercise was carried out to evaluate the performance of Individual Directors including the Chairperson of the Board, who were evaluated on parameters such as level of engagement and contribution and independence of judgment to safeguard the interest of the Company and its minority shareholders.
 The reports were scrutinized by the Nomination & Remuneration Committee.
 The Directors expressed satisfaction with the evaluation process.

 d.
 Key Managerial Personnel:

-In terms of the provisions of Sections 203 of the Companies Act, 2013 read with Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, following are the Key Managerial Personnel as on 31st March, 2022 as well as on date of this report:
+In terms of the provisions of Sections 203 of the Companies Act, 2013 read with Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, following are the Key Managerial Personnel as on 31st March, 2023: